-This may seem like a straight-forward question, however, having been (and sometimes still being) that restless soul who looks to the future, thinking that things are better somewhere else, I recommend making a list of all the things in your life that are attached to where you live.
+This may seem like a straightforward question; however, it's smart to make a list of all the things in your life that are attached to where you live.

 Think about the people you'll miss, the sports or work team you're involved with or the quiet neighbors who are always there when you need them.
-Write down the great things about the city or town or your neighborhood you live in that you love, such as theaters, a great rep cinema, a bakery within walking distance or a coffee shop where they know what you like before you even order.
+Write down the great things about the city or town or your neighborhood you live in that you love, such as theaters, a cinema with a great reputation, a bakery within walking distance or a coffee shop where they know what you like before you even order.

 All these things matter and it's up to you how much they should be counted as part of your decision to move.

 What about family—do you have close relationships that you'll miss if you move?
-What about the support you may provide to an elderly family member - is there someone who can replace you?
+What about the support you may provide to an elderly family member—is there someone who can replace you?
 What about the support you might receive from your family, such as childcare, home repairs, or emotional support?
 How often could you afford to return for visits?

 2. What Don't You Like About Your Present Situation?

 Look at what is in your life now that you are not happy with then think about whether that problem can be solved by making some major changes, such as finding a new job, starting a new career or finding a new social circle—most of these changes can be done without packing a single box.